 - Preheat oven to 350 degrees.
 Line cupcake pans with liners; set aside.

 - In a medium bowl, whisk together flour, baking powder, and salt.
-In a larger mixing bowl, cream together butter and sugar with an electric mixer until light and fluffy.
+In a large mixing bowl, cream together butter and sugar until light and fluffy.
 Add eggs, one at a time, mixing until incorporated; scrape down sides of bowl, and beat in vanilla.

 - Divide batter evenly among liners, filling each about three-quarters full.
 Bake until tops spring back when touched, about 20 minutes.
-Transfer to a wire rack; let cool for 5 minutes- then take cupcakes out of the pan and cool the rest of the way on a wire rack.
+Let cool on a wire rack for 5 minutes, and then remove the cupcakes from the tin and allow to fully cool on wire rack.

 - In a medium-sized bowl, dissolve the cornstarch in ¼ cup of the milk and set aside.